AJenbo/DiabloGrooboAnalysis/readme.md

 # Analysis of Groobo's Diablo WR Speedrun
+DEF CON talk video: https://youtu.be/3ajRxhARz3M TASBot Discord: https://Discord.gg/TASBot
 # Abstract

-The current world record _Diablo_ speedrun by Groobo (in the 'any% segmented' category) contains significant irregularities which compromise the integrity of the run.
+Groobo's 2009 speedrun of _Diablo_ (in the 'any% segmented' category) contains significant irregularities which compromise the integrity of the run.
 This analysis demonstrates the run is provably illegitimate and should be retracted from all records sites, including _Speed Demos Archive_ and _Guinness World Records_.

 The speedrun includes the following disqualifying elements:
 - Visual evidence of both versions 1.00 and 1.09,  indicating the run video was spliced from multiple playthroughs